underlay/styx/docs/TABLES.md

 The most important tables that Styx maintains are the Triple tables.
 The three prefixes `{a b c}` correspond to the three rotations `{subject-predicate-object, predicate-object-subject, object-subject-predicate}` (respectively).
 The keys in each Triple table are exactly 25 bytes long: one for the appropriate prefix byte, and then three eight-byte big-endian uint64 ids that encode a triple in the appropriate order.

 The first Triple table (`a: spo`) is further distinguished as the Source table.
-The `b` and `c` tables have empty values, but the keys in the `a` table carry protobuf-serialized lists of `Source` structs that hold the CID of the parent dataset, the graph label of the quad (or an empty string for the default graph), and an integer index of the quad in the canonicalized dataset (as sorted by the [URDNA2015](https://json-ld.github.io/normalization/spec/) algorithm).
+The `b` and `c` tables have empty values, but the keys in the `a` table carry protobuf-serialized lists of `Source` structs that hold the CID of the parent dataset, the graph label of the quad (or an empty string for the default graph), and the integer index of the quad in the canonicalized dataset (as sorted by the [URDNA2015](https://json-ld.github.io/normalization/spec/) algorithm).

 ```protobuf
 message SourceList {